a-ads/blog/content/blog/2021-03-15-a-ads-tracking-tokens-and-their-output.md

 thumbnail: /blog/assets/tracking_tokens_featured.png
 big_picture: /blog/assets/tracking_tokens_square.png
 ---
+Firstly, info on "Goal tracking" and how to switch it on [here](https://a-ads.com/blog/2019-10-16-advertisers-why-do-i-need-goal-tracking-how-to-switch-it-on/).\
 Most, or all of our tracking tokens are self-explanatory but for elaboration and easy understanding the following article will briefly explain the values of the tokens.

 \* `{{partner}}`